seqeralabs/nf-training-intro/README.md

 For example, you would issue the following commands:

-- To enter a folder or folder called `data/`
+- To enter a folder called `data/`

 ```bash
 cd data